Different Types Of Dandruff And How To Stop Them

 1. Dry Skin-Related Dandruff

 Symptoms: A feeling of tightness on your scalp and small, round, white dry flakes in hair.

 2. Oily Scalp-Related Dandruff

 Symptoms: Yellow patches on the scalp, yellowish large dandruff flakes on the scalp, itching, and greasy hair.

 3. Fungal Dandruff

 Symptoms: White or yellowish dandruff flakes and itchiness.

 Using too many styling products (including leave-in conditioners, gels, serums, pomades, mousses or hair sprays) can cause them to accumulate on your scalp.
 This build-up can combine with dirt and dead skin cells to form dandruff.
 It could also lead to hair loss.

 Symptoms: Big whitish or yellowish large flakes on the scalp, irritation, and hair fall.

 5. Dandruff Caused By Seborrheic Dermatitis

-Seborrheic dermatitis is a chronic inflammatory skin condition that can develop on parts of your body with a higher concentration of sebaceous glands.
+Seborrheic dermatitis or pityriasis steatoides is a chronic inflammatory skin condition that can develop on parts of your body with a higher concentration of sebaceous glands.
 This includes your scalp, neck, areas behind your ears, face, and eyebrows.

 Symptoms: Huge, white or yellowish dandruff flakes, scaly patches, greasiness, redness, and irritation.

 6. Dandruff Caused By Psoriasis

 Psoriasis is a chronic skin condition in which the immune system starts attacking healthy skin tissues.
 This leads to the rapid production of new skin cells before the old dead skin flakes off.
 The result is the formation of thick silver-colored scaly patches on your scalp, neck, knees, and back (4).

 Symptoms: Silver-colored scaly patches, thick white big flakes on the scalp, redness, and mild itching.

 Tips To Prevent Dandruff

 With Hair Products

 - There are several over-the-counter anti-dandruff shampoos that you can use to treat and prevent dandruff (3).
 Ensure you pick one that suits your sensitive scalp and contains any of the following ingredients: